 A CUE is a special type of error and a claim for revision of a previous denial on the basis of CUE can be filed at any time, even years or decades after the claim was decided or the appeal denied.

 When CUE does occur and a claim is granted, the usual rules for setting the effective date of an award is by-passed.
 The effective date of a CUE claim goes back all the way to the filing date of the claim with the CUE.
 This can result in huge awards of retroactive benefits.

-A true CUE is not common and is a difficult claim to win.
-Further, a veteran can only claim CUE one time for each decision.
-This means that if a claimant files a CUE claim that VA finds does not contain the required level of detail, that CUE claim is lost forever.
+A veteran can only claim CUE one time for each decision.
+This means that if a claimant files a CUE claim and the VA finds that the claim does not contain the required level of detail, that CUE claim is lost forever.
 For this reason, claimants who believe that they have a possible CUE claim are strongly urged to seek advice from a VSO, registered agent, or experienced attorney.

 Errors that cannot constitute CUE, pursuant to 38 C.F.R. sections 20.1403(d) and (e), include:

 (1) a changed diagnosis, where a "new medical diagnosis . . . 'corrects' an earlier diagnosis considered in a Board decision;"

 (2) VA's failure to comply with the duty to assist;

 (3) a "disagreement as to how the facts were weighed;" and